klasmodin/klasmodin.github.io/_pages/about.md

 Welcome to my new webpage! :sun_with_face:

-I am [Professor of Mathematics](https://www.chalmers.se/en/Staff/Pages/klas-modin.aspx) at [Chalmers University of Technology](https://www.chalmers.se) and the [University of Gothenburg](https://www.gu.se).
+I'm [Professor of Mathematics](https://www.chalmers.se/en/Staff/Pages/klas-modin.aspx) at [Chalmers University of Technology](https://www.chalmers.se) and the [University of Gothenburg](https://www.gu.se).
 I have a broad research interest, stretching from Hamiltonian PDE, geometric hydrodynamics, and shape analysis, to medical imaging, and mathematical foundations of deep learning; my core knowledge is the combination of differential geometry and computational mathematics.

 On this page you’ll find information about my research, upcoming events, remarks, publications, presentation slides, contact links, etc.